wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     In Spring, you can apply caching to a Spring [Service](http://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/stereotype/Service.html).
-   We need to create a Java class for this service, so create a new Java class named `devCamp.WebApp.IncidentAPIClient.IncidentService.java` with this code:
+   We need to create a Java class to represent this service, so create a new Java class named `devCamp.WebApp.IncidentAPIClient.IncidentService.java` with this code:

    ```java